BlastHappy82/AureTrix_driver/docs/pages/Debug.md

 # Debug Page Documentation

+> **⚠️ Development Only**: This page is intended for development and debugging purposes only.
+It may not be included in production builds and should not be relied upon by end users.

 ## Overview
 The Debug page is a comprehensive developer tool that provides raw access to all SparkLink SDK keyboard data getters.
 It displays a visual keyboard for key selection and a collapsible debug panel with buttons to fetch every available data type.
 This page is essential for development, testing, and troubleshooting keyboard configurations.